top of page

 Mathematics, physics and entrepreneurship: connecting the dots

-I received my Ph.D. in Applied Mathematics from Brown University.
-My dissertation was on developing mathematical models to solve Astrophysics problems.
-Following this, I spent time as a Post-doctoral scholar at University of Oxford and St. Thomas Hospital where I worked on mathematical algorithms to build a virtual human heart to make cardiac surgeries more efficient.
-Following this I spent some time as a scientist at GE research in Bangalore in the Aerospace Lab.
+I received my Ph.D. in Applied Mathematics from Brown University, where I developed mathematical models to solve problems in astrophysics.
+I then worked as a Postdoctoral Scholar at the University of Oxford and St. Thomas’ Hospital, building algorithms to simulate a virtual human heart and improve cardiac surgery outcomes.
+Following this, I worked as a scientist at GE Research in Bangalore in the Aerospace Lab.

 Experience